robusta-dev/robusta/docs/tutorials/my-first-custom-action.rst

 ---------------------------------------
 You want to create a new pod with the image “ngnix”!

-Being the smart person that you are, you decide save some time by copying and pasting an existing YAML file you have in your computer, and change the pod name and image to ngnix.
+Being the smart person that you are, you decide save some time by copying and pasting an existing YAML file you have in your computer, and changing the pod name and image to ngnix.

 .. code-block:: yaml